 Unlike this machine, the Lincoln 140 is capable of spool-gun welding aluminum.
 But even it’s limited to thin 22- to 10-gauge material.

 For heavier aluminum work, you’ll want the power of a 230V machine.
-Again, the Hobart 210 MVP is a good choice.
+Again, the Hobart 210 MVP (kit with spoolgun) is a great choice.

 Hobart Handler 140 Review of Top Features